25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Algorithms/Recursion.md

         return x * factorial(x - 1)
 ```

-- If written incorrectly recursive function results in **infinite loop**.
+- If written incorrectly recursive function results in **infinite loop**

-- Generally recursion is **less efficient than iteration (loops)**.
+- Generally recursion is **less efficient than iteration (loops)**

 - Recursive algorithms tend to be **very efficient when traversing tree like data structures**

-Using the stack takes up a lot of memory.
+Using the stack takes up a lot of memory

-- Rewrite the code to use loop instead, to save space.
+- Rewrite the code to use loop instead, to save space
 - Or use something called [_tail recursion_](#types-of-recursion).
-Which is only supported by some languages.
+Which is only supported by some languages

 > Quote by Leigh CaldWell on [Stack Overflow](http://stackoverflow.com/a/72694/139117)

 ::: warning NOTE
-**Excessive Recursion**: When a recursive function calls itself multiple times for the same parameters.
+**Excessive Recursion**: When a recursive function calls itself multiple times for the same parameters
 :::

+## Algorithmic Recurrences

+A recurrence `T(n)` is _algorithmic_ if, for every sufficiently large _threshold_ constant `n0 > 0`, the following two properties hold:

+1. For all `n < n0`, we have `T(n) = Θ(1)`
+2. For all `n ≥ n0`, every path of recursion terminates in a defined base case within a finite number of recursive invocations

 ## Tracing Tree of Recursive Function